-&lt;sup>44 S.B.C.
+39 S.B.C.
 1997, c.21.

-&lt;sup>45 R.S.B.C.
+40 R.S.B.C.
 1996, c.484.

+BChydro 🗘

-- from DSM savings and electricity "solely from electricity generating facilities within the Province".
-As a result of the legal requirement for self-sufficiency, the following external market/import energy and capacity resources are not available to BC Hydro for long-term planning purposes: - The spot electricity market and imports from the U.S., Alberta or other markets external to B.C. under long-term contract - The Canadian Entitlement, which is the Canadian portion of the additional electricity produced along the Columbia River in the U.S. as a result of provisions in the Columbia River Treaty of 1961 because the Canadian Entitlement is produced from electricity generating facilities in the U.S. and is merely delivered to the U.S./B.C. border - Nuclear: Policy Action No. 23 of the 2007 BC Energy Plan provides that future energy needs".
-While the Federal Government has siting authority over nuclear electricity-generating facilities, 46 the B.C.
-Government can prevent
+provisions in the Columbia River Treaty of 1961 because the Canadian Entitlement is produced from electricity generating facilities in the U.S. and is merely delivered to the U.S./B.C. border

-"nuclear power is not part of the Province of B.C.'s future" and that the B.C.

-"government rejects nuclear power as a strategy to meet British Columbia's facilities through its ability to issue directions to BC Hydro and the BCUC.
+Nuclear: Policy Action No. 23 of the 2007 BC Energy Plan provides that "nuclear power is not part of the Province of B.C.'s future" and that the B.C. "government rejects nuclear power as a strategy to meet British Columbia's future energy needs".
+While the Federal Government has siting authority over nuclear electricity-generating facilities,41 the B.C.
+Government can prevent BC Hydro from purchasing electricity from nuclear electricity-generating facilities through its ability to issue directions to BC Hydro and the BCUC.

-BC Hydro from purchasing electricity from nuclear electricity-generating